-- Our Smart Energy Greater Lincolnshire (SEGL) Programme has seen over 260 businesses and public building owners supported to implement energy saving - this also continues. - We are supporting Grimsby Community Energy with the installation of decarbonisation schemes across the borough. - Through the South Humber Industrial Investment Programme (SHIIP), we are delivering major infrastructure investments. - We have upgraded our street lighting to Light Emitting Diode (LED) bulbs and this will continue. - We've successfully secured grant funding to support our 'Greening up our Place' Project, working with partner organisations, community groups and local schools and colleges to increase our tree canopy cover across the borough.
+- We are supporting Grimsby Community Energy with the installation of decarbonisation schemes across the borough. - Through the South Humber Industrial Investment Programme (SHIIP), we are delivering major infrastructure investments. - We have upgraded our street lighting to Light Emitting Diode (LED) bulbs and this will continue. - We've successfully secured grant funding to support our 'Greening up our Place' Project, working with partner organisations, community groups and local schools and colleges to increase our tree canopy cover across the borough.
 Look out for more tree planting schemes in the years ahead.